Then came Facebook business manager and the inevitable question: Is it right for my brand (or agency)?

-Since its release several months ago, Facebook’s business manager has had it’s share of criticisms.
+Since its release, Facebook’s Business Manager has had its share of criticisms.
 Just check the comments below in this post to see how unhappy people were (and still are) about it.
-Sounds like a big headache to me!

-Beyond many of the problems users have reported, however, is a solution for some agencies and large scale businesses, especially those managing multiple pages or multiple admins accross a large organization.
+Beyond many of the problems users have reported, however, is a solution for some agencies and large scale businesses, especially those managing multiple pages or multiple admins across a large organization.

 In this article we’ll focus on the practicalities and answer these three questions:

 - What are the pros of using Business Manager?

 - What are the cons of using Business Manager?

 - Who should use Facebook Business Manager and who should stay away from it?

 But first, let’s take a quick minute to review why Facebook created it in the first place.

 The marketers’ problem